PyroBucket/RedditImageDownloader/README.md

 Database file is created at first launch
 #How to run:
 1. Copy project to your local machine
-2. Substitute variables in config.json file with valid creditentials
+2. Substitute variables in app/config.json file with valid creditentials (You can get all required info at https://www.reddit.com/prefs/apps/)
 3. Move your CWD to main folder of the project
 4. Build docker image using
     >docker build -t imagedownloaderimage .